mmizutani/hanami-serializer/README.md

-# Hanami::Serializer
+# Hanami::Serializer for ROM

-Simple solution for serializing you data in hanami apps.
+Simple solution for serializing your data in hanami apps.

+## Note

+Based on the [original work by davydovanton](https://github.com/davydovanton/hanami-serializer) (no longer maintained), this fork repository added the following changes to support Hanami apps which directly uses Ruby Object Mapper (ROM) without relying on Hanami::Model, a wrapper of ROM, as the ORM layer:
+* Made compatible with rom-core 5.1.2 or above
+* Upgraded the dependencies (dry-struct, dry-types)
+* Dropped support for hanami-model (at least for now; hanami-model still depends on very old versions of dry-struct and dry-types.)
+* Expanded test coverage

+## Index

 * [Installation](#installation)
 * [Usage](#usage)